 The Safari browser cache can be accessed by going to Settings > Safari.
-If your phone is running iOS 6 or earlier, tap the Clear Cache option to delete your history and information; iOS 7 users should select the Clear History and Website Data option.
+If your phone is running iOS 6 or earlier, tap the Clear Cache option to delete your history and information; for all newer iOS users, select the Clear History and Website Data option:

 There are some applications available on the App Store that do this cleaning automatically, but iOS restricts access to these options unless a phone is jailbroken.
 These apps can clear caches by accessing the data directly (without the need to uninstall any applications); however, jailbroken phones may not always have access to the applications needed to erase your iPhone caches.

 - Vider le cache iphone - Best answers